jrselzer/Andere_Linklisten/Security.md

 # Pentest
 * [BlackArch Linux](https://github.com/BlackArch) lackArch Linux is an Arch Linux-based distribution for penetration testers and security researchers.
+* [Kali Linux](https://www.kali.org/) Kali Linux is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.

+# Password recovery
+* [Cain and Abel](https://web.archive.org/web/20190603235413/http://www.oxid.it/cain.html) Cain and Abel (often abbreviated to Cain) was a password recovery tool for Microsoft Windows.
+It could recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks.[1]
+Cryptanalysis attacks were done via rainbow tables which could be generated with the winrtgen.exe program provided with Cain and Abel.[2]
+Cain and Abel was maintained by Massimiliano Montoro[3] and Sean Babcock.
+* [John the Ripper password cracker](https://www.openwall.com/john/) John the Ripper is an Open Source password security auditing and password recovery tool available for many operating systems.
+John the Ripper jumbo supports hundreds of hash and cipher types, including for: user passwords of Unix flavors (Linux, *BSD, Solaris, AIX, QNX, etc.), macOS, Windows, "web apps" (e.g., WordPress), groupware (e.g., Notes/Domino), and database servers (SQL, LDAP, etc.); network traffic captures (Windows network authentication, WiFi WPA-PSK, etc.); encrypted private keys (SSH, GnuPG, cryptocurrency wallets, etc.), filesystems and disks (macOS .dmg files and "sparse bundles", Windows BitLocker, etc.), archives (ZIP, RAR, 7z), and document files (PDF, Microsoft Office's, etc.) These are just some of the examples - there are many more.

 # Webshell
 * [BlackArch Webshells](https://github.com/BlackArch/webshells) Various webshells.
 We accept pull requests for additions to this collection.